-The installation shows a bullet-time frozen scene in which a horse, a woman and a young man react in different ways to a paradox: a crisis is developing, and its symptoms are, at the same time, the problem that causes it.
-The scene is inspired in XIX century cultural icons around which Argentina’s cultural identity was artificially built, and challenges them with a surreal breathtaking scene that has the quality of an apparition.
+The installation showed a bullet-time frozen scene in which a horse, a woman and a young man react in different ways to a paradox: a crisis is developing, and its symptoms are, at the same time, the problem that causes it.
+The scene was inspired in XIX century cultural icons around which Argentina’s cultural identity was artificially built, and challenges them with a surreal breathtaking scene that has the quality of an apparition.

 Fontes gathered the ideas for the The Horse Problem from three different sources.
 The point of departure was the hidden presence of the horse behind the materials the building is made of: wood, bricks and iron could only have been made and put together by horse-power in the times the Arsenal was built.

 A second contextual aspect taken into consideration by the artist was the building’s original function: the fabrication of cannons and cannon-balls for the ships that were built at the Arsenale from the XIII century onwards, in what is the first historical example of an assembly line, the earliest occurrence of Fordism.

 Finally, the history of La Biennale di Venezia as an institution that perpetuates the XIX century tradition of national representations, made Fontes to focus on a critical approach to how the idea of nation developed along history, and specifically in her country.
 In this sense, the 1892 painting The Return of the Indian Raid, by Ángel Della Valle, is a key reference for The Horse Problem, since it was the first artwork commissioned to an artist with the specific purpose of culturally representing Argentina as a nation abroad.
 The painting depicts what was understood then as “The Conquest of the Desert,” the violent takeover by the State of lands inhabited by indigenous populations in the 19th Century.